lazee/premonition/README.md

 ## Features

 - Highly customizable (Create your own styles and templates easily)
-- Non-intrusive - Its just Markdown!
+- Non-intrusive - It's just Markdown!
 - Easy to install
 - Comes with a default stylesheet (Sass/Css) and templates for beautiful messages boxes and citation.
 - Font Awesome 5 support